After delays and ethics debates, Israel begins vaccinating 100,000 Palestinian day laborers

 On Tuesday, Cogat is scheduled to open four similar vaccination clinics at industrial centers within the West Bank.

 Some 80,000 Palestinians from the West Bank work in Israel proper, mostly in construction, agriculture and other menial fields.
-Another 35,000 work in Israeli settlements in the West Bank.
+An additional 35,000 work in Israeli settlements in the West Bank.
 Two-thirds of those day laborers have been unemployed since last April, according to a report by the Bank of Israel.

 “In light of the long-standing partnership between Israeli employers and workers and Palestinian workers at construction sites, we believe it would be fair and even moral to promote” their vaccination, said a statement by the Israeli Builders Association — which has been for weeks petitioning Israel’s Health Ministry to vaccinate them.

-“There is no other way out of this than the vaccine,” said Muawar Ahmad, a Palestinian employee at the Sha’ar Efraim crossing who said he was the first Palestinian to be inoculated as part of the Israeli program when it conducted a pilot run on Thursday.
+“There is no other way out of this than the vaccine,” said Muawar Ahmad, a Palestinian employee at the Sha’ar Efraim crossing who said he was the first Palestinian to be inoculated as part of the Israeli program when it conducted a pilot run Thursday.
 “It is a way to freedom, for everyone.”

 Human rights groups have accused Israel of shirking its legal obligations to inoculate Palestinians living only miles away and under its military occupation.
 The Israeli Health Ministry has countered that under the Oslo accords the Palestinian Authority is responsible for managing health care within its jurisdiction.
-Nonetheless, it has admitted that it is in Israel’s interest to extend vaccinations into a neighboring population which sends tens of thousands of laborers into the country every day.
+Nonetheless, it has admitted that it is in Israel’s interest to extend vaccinations into a neighboring population that sends tens of thousands of laborers into the country every day.

-Since December, Israel has established itself as one of the world’s fasted-inoculated countries, with now more than 90 percent of the 50-years plus population fully vaccinated or recovered from the coronavirus.
+Since December, Israel has established itself as one of the world’s fasted-inoculated countries, with now more than 90 percent of the 50-and-older population fully vaccinated or recovered from the coronavirus.

-But in the adjacent West Bank, the ruling PA has acquired only around 12,000 coronavirus vaccines, including 2,000 doses which have been shared from Israel’s Moderna supply and another 10,000 from Russia’s Sputnik V. In recent weeks, Gaza has received 2,000 Sputnik V doses from the PA and another 20,000 of the same brand from the United Arab Emirates.
+But in the adjacent West Bank, the ruling PA has acquired only about 12,000 coronavirus vaccine doses, including 2,000 that have been shared from Israel’s Moderna supply and 10,000 from Russia’s Sputnik V. In recent weeks, Gaza has received 2,000 Sputnik V doses from the PA and an additional 20,000 of the same brand from the United Arab Emirates.

-“We depend totally on donations, and the donors, they have their own domestic priorities now,” said Salwa Najjab, a member of the Palestinian national covid committee.
+“We depend totally on donations, and the donors, they have their own domestic priorities now,” said Salwa Najjab, a member of the Palestinian national coronavirus committee.
 “The people feel like they are in prison.”

-Palestinian officials have said they also expect to receive 37,000 Pfizer-BioNTech doses and another 168,000 AstraZeneca doses, through the global-sharing initiative Covax, over the coming months, with the expectations to ultimately receive 2 million AstraZeneca doses.
+Palestinian officials have said they also expect to receive 37,000 Pfizer-BioNTech doses and 168,000 AstraZeneca doses, through the global-sharing initiative Covax, over the coming months, with the expectations to ultimately receive 2 million AstraZeneca doses.

 Last month, China also committed to donating several thousand doses of its own vaccine brand, Sinovac, to the Palestinians, though a timeline has not been announced.